Elliot-putt/ai-onboarding/INSTALL.md

 ## Prerequisites

 - PHP 8.1 or higher
-- Laravel 10.x or 11.x
+- Laravel 10.x, 11.x, or 12.x
 - Composer
-- Valid API key for at least one AI provider (OpenAI, Anthropic, or Ollama)
+- Valid API key for at least one AI provider (OpenAI, Anthropic, Gemini, or Ollama)

 ## Step 1: Install the Package